 A study by Cohn and Wolfe revealed that consumers trust brands that are authentic.
 Here are the top 10 brands that were found to be the most authentic:

 It comes as no surprise that brands who were able to gain the maximum trust generated the maximum revenue.
-As a digital marketer, you should create strategies that help to gain the trust of the consumer, such as:
+As a digital marketer, you should create brand marketing strategies that help to gain the trust of the consumer, such as:

 - Do not mislead people with false advertisements.
 Always be authentic to the brand’s mission.

 - Be consistently available for customers when they need you.
 A good approach is to adopt the practices of micro moment marketing.
 Nowadays, more searches occur on mobile devices than on desktop computers.
 The below chart displays the reasons why people use their smartphones and why is it necessary to remain in touch with consumers when they are searching for answers on their mobile devices:

 - Find ways to bring value to your target audience.
 Create infographics, short videos or other content pieces that educate people about your new product or service.
 If you are constantly offering value, then consumers will surely remember you.

 - Believe in doing rather than telling.
 Do not just tell the customer why you are the best; show them.
 Make your customers believe that you really care for them and your prospects wish that they were your customer.